MannLabs/alphapept/README.md

 * Type `nano ~/.zshrc` to open the configuration of the terminal
 * Add the path to your mono installation: `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/lib/pkgconfig:/Library/Frameworks/Mono.framework/Versions/6.12.0/lib/pkgconfig:$PKG_CONFIG_PATH`.
 Make sure that the Path matches to your version (Here 6.12.0)
 * Save everything and execute `. ~/.zshrc`
+4. Install AlphaPept via pip: `pip install "alphapept[gui-stable]"`.
+If you want to use AlphaPept as a package withouth the GUI dependencies and strict version dependencies use `pip install alphapept`.

+#### Developer
+1. Redirect to the folder of choice and clone the repository: `git clone https://github.com/MannLabs/alphapept.git`
-4. Navigate to the alphapept folder and install the package with `pip install .` (default users) or with `pip install -e .` to enable developers mode.
+2. Navigate to the alphapept folder with `cd alphapept` and install the package with `pip install .` (default users) or with `pip install -e .` to enable developers mode.
+Note that you can use the different requirements here aswell (e.g. `pip install ".[gui-stable]"`)

-### Standalone Windows Installer
-To use AlphaPept as a stand-alone program for end-users, it can be installed on Windows machines via a one-click installer.
-Download the latest version [here](https://github.com/MannLabs/alphapept/releases/latest).
+#### GPU Support
+To enable the usage of a GPU, additional packages need to be installed.
+The following instructions are targeted at a more experienced audience.

+1. Make sure to have a working [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) installation that is compatible with cupy.
+To check type `nvcc --version` in your terminal.
+2. Install [cupy](https://cupy.dev).
+Make sure to install the cupy version matching your CUDA toolkit (e.g. `pip install cupy-cuda110` for CUDA toolkit 11.0.

 ### Additional Notes
 > To access Thermo files, we have integrated [RawFileReader](https://planetorbitrap.com/rawfilereader) into AlphaPept.
-We rely on [Mono](https://www.mono-project.com/) for Linux/Mac systems.

- > To access Bruker files, we rely on the `timsdata`-library.
+We rely on [Mono](https://www.mono-project.com/) for Linux/Mac systems.> To access Bruker files, we rely on the `timsdata`-library.
 Currently, only Windows is supported.
 For feature finding, we use the Bruker Feature Finder, which can be found in the `ext` folder of this repository.

+#### Notes for NBDEV

+* For developing with the notebooks, install the nbdev package (see the development requirements)
+* To facilitate navigating the notebooks, use jupyter notebook extensions.
+They can be called from a running jupyter instance like so:`http://localhost:8888/nbextensions`.
+The extensions `collapsible headings` and `toc2` are very beneficial.
+## Standalone Windows Installer
+To use AlphaPept as a stand-alone program for end-users, it can be installed on Windows machines via a one-click installer.
+Download the latest version [here](https://github.com/MannLabs/alphapept/releases/latest).

+## Additional Documentation

+The documentation is automatically built based on the jupyter notebooks (nbs/index.ipynb) and can be found [here](https://mannlabs.github.io/alphapept/):

 ## Version Performance
-An overview on the performance of different versions can be found [here](https://charts.mongodb.com/charts-alphapept-itfxv/public/dashboards/5f671dcf-bcd6-4d90-8494-8c7f724b727b).
+An overview of the performance of different versions can be found [here](https://charts.mongodb.com/charts-alphapept-itfxv/public/dashboards/5f671dcf-bcd6-4d90-8494-8c7f724b727b).
 We re-run multiple tests on datasets for different versions so that users can assess what changes from version to version.
 Feel free to [suggest](https://github.com/MannLabs/alphapept/discussions) a test set in case.

 ## How to use